danko-david/uartbus/README.md

 	directly for the microcontroller won't work, but i've created an `app_wrapper` used to compile applications can be uploaded to a node.
 	TODO compiler, source, etc
-- The project contains a bus connector source written for ATMega2560, used to connect PC to an UARTBus.
+- The project contains a bus gateway source written for ATMega2560, used to connect PC to an UARTBus.
 - Java: At the PC side there's a server application (written in java) that makes the bus available through a JSON RPC server, this makes possible multiple PC application to connect the bus simultaneously even for different languages.
-- Java: CLI application: `ping` to ping nodes, `console` to send command to devices, `packetloss` to measure packet loss ratio between bus connector and node, `collisionPacketloss` to measure packet loss and duplication when send a broadcast packets that results race to access the bus.
+- Java: CLI application: `ping` to ping nodes, `console` to send command to devices, `packetloss` to measure packet loss ratio between bus gateway and node, `collisionPacketloss` to measure packet loss and duplication when send a broadcast packets that results race to access the bus.
 	`upload` upload application code to a device with has uartbus bootloader on